Emergent Symmetry in Quantum Phase Transitions: From Deconfined Quantum Critical Point to Gapless Quantum Spin Liquid

-\blue {\it Acknowledgment.}--- We thank Subir Sachdev, Yin-Chen He, Chong Wang and Cenke Xu for helpful discussions.
+We thank Subir Sachdev, Yin-Chen He, Chong Wang and Cenke Xu for helpful discussions.
 We also thank Didier Poilblanc for related work.
-This work was supported by the NSFC/RGC Joint Research Scheme No. N-CUHK427/18 from the Hong Kong’s Research Grants Council and No. 11861161001 from the National Natural Science Foundation of China.
-WQC was supported by the National Key R\&D Program of China (Grants No. 2022YFA1403700), the Science, Technology and Innovation Commission of Shenzhen Municipality (No. ZDSYS20190902092905285), Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515120100, and Center for Computational Science and Engineering at Southern University of Science and Technology.
+This work was supported by the NSFC/RGC Joint Research Scheme No. N-CUHK427/18 of the Hong Kong Research Grants Council and No. 11861161001 of the National Natural Science Foundation of China.
+WQC was supported by the National Key R\&D Program of China (Grants No. 2022YFA1403700), Science, Technology and Innovation Commission of Shenzhen Municipality (under grant ZDSYS20190902092905285), Guangdong Basic and Applied Basic Research Foundation (under grant 2020B1515120100), and Center for Computational Science and Engineering at Southern University of Science and Technology.
 S.S.G. was supported by the National Natural Science Foundation of China Grants No. 11874078 and No. 11834014.